andrewhalle/build-your-own/markdowns/gpg.md

 ```

 I've made `SignaturePacket` and `PublicKeyPacket` hold their data in separate structs with the same name (I'll cover those structs in future sections).
-I've included variants for `UserIdPacket` and `PublicSubkeyPacket` because my GPG produces this packets, so I want to recognize them and ignore them.
+I've included variants for `UserIdPacket` and `PublicSubkeyPacket` because my GPG produces these packets, so I want to recognize them and ignore them.

 Packets are formed from sequences of bytes.
 Because of this, our nom parsers for packets will have a different form than our parsers have thus far.
-Whereas we've been using parsers of the form
+Up to now, we've been using parsers of the form

 ```rust
 fn string_parser<T>(input: &str) -> IResult<&str, T>
 ```

-our packet parsers will have the form
+Our packet parsers will have the form

 ```rust
 fn bytes_parser<T>(input: &[u8]) -> IResult<&[u8], T>